 The second claim is G{\"u}ler's result from \cite[Thm.~6.2]{Guler1997}. \end{proof}

-The assumption of hyperbolicity in the second half of \cref{thm:B-cert} is necessary; the relation \eqref{eq:HxinK} does not hold for every cone. \begin{example}[Relation \eqref{eq:HxinK} does not hold for every cone] Consider the exponential cone $\cE$ defined by
+The assumption of hyperbolicity in the second half of \cref{thm:B-cert} is necessary; the relation \eqref{eq:HxinK} does not hold for every cone, as the following examples show. \begin{example}[Relation \eqref{eq:HxinK} does not hold for every cone] Consider the exponential cone $\cE$ defined by

 where $\operatorname{cl}(\cdot)$ denotes (topological) closure.
 A well-known $3$-LHSCB for $\cE$ is

 see, e.g., \cite[Eq.~(4.5)]{Nesterov2006}.
 Now, it can be verified by direct computation that the following vectors all belong to $\cE^\circ$: